timhabermaas/scrambler/README.md

     6x6x6     SixBySix
     7x7x7     SevenBySeven
     Pyraminx  Pyraminx
+    Clock     Clock

 Usage
 -----

-Just create an instance of the puzzle class and call `scramble` on it. `scramble` has one optional argument which specifies the scramble length.
+Just create an instance of the puzzle class and call `scramble` on it. `scramble` usually has one optional argument which specifies the scramble length.

     require "rubygems"
     require "scrambler"